BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-10-05-Talking-To-Unity-From-A-Web-Browser.md

 ## Usage

-Here's an example of how to use it:
+Here's an example of how to use it.
+This could go in the `Start()` function of a unity GameObject class.
 <script src="https://gist.github.com/BenLorantfy/8d66668c90285547ae0c73002998a993.js"></script>

-You can copy and paste the class from here:
+And here is the class itself:
 <script src="https://gist.github.com/BenLorantfy/abee5736de50dc0da388aafd17a90b1e.js"></script>